 For a cash contribution of \$20 or less, the only thing you must record is the amount and the date the contribution was received.
 You may choose to record the name of the contributor for the party unit's own use.
 But the law does not require you to record more than the amount and date of the contribution.
-If you use an electronic reporting system like CFR, regularly add donation information and remember to back up your data often.

-If you collect money through small donations put in a jar or

-box, you should tell donors that if they want to donate more than \$20, they should see the treasurer so you can get their donation information.
+If you collect money through small donations put in a jar or box, you should tell donors that if they want to donate more than \$20, they should see the treasurer so you can get their donation information.
 Donations of \$20 or less collected through a donation jar are reported with other nonitemized contributions regardless of the total amount put in the jar.